bergwerf/linear_integer_arithmetic/README.md

 and the usual equality and inequality relations.
 It should be straightforward to apply the automata-based decision method to these formulae.

+### 2.2.
+A generalization.
+Presburger arithmetic can be generalized to the so-called "Weak Monadic Logic of One Successor".
+A course at EPFL from 2008 explains the details quite well [3].
+The construction presented there also covers some of the subtle proof details.

-### 2.1.
+### 2.3.
 Basic optimizations.
-The most important optimization is using more sophisticated automata that represent Diophantine equations, as shown in [3].
+The most important optimization is using more sophisticated automata that represent Diophantine equations, as shown in [4].
 It is still unclear if a verified implementation of this algorithm in Coq will be efficient enough to compute actual examples (the theoretical nature of Coq is a severe limitation for computation efficiency).